 ADVICE: Almost the entire hike is over open ground, wherever you do find shade take a break from hiking as the hot sun can make you suffer if exposed too long.

-Red TapeUnless you speak Spanish or are in the company of a Spanish speaking person, you will have difficulties getting by as there is nobody in the area who speaks English though you might be lucky to come across one who does but don't expect it.
+Red TapeUnless you speak Spanish or are in the company of a Spanish speaking person, you will have difficulties getting by as there are hardly anybody in the area who speaks English though you might be lucky to come across one who does but don't expect it.

 The chances are, the locals might insist on you hiring a guide as you are entering their private land.